nichoth/continuable-fp/README.md

 # continuable fp

 [Continuable](https://github.com/Raynos/continuable) operators, but with the arguments flipped so they compose better, and also they curry automatically.
+So this is `operator(function, data)`.

 This is a fun way to play with IO and functional patterns.